BestAgents Logo

 Structural Components

-Professional inspectors begin by evaluating the home's foundation and structural integrity.
-They look for signs of settling, cracks, water damage, and pest infestations that could compromise the building's stability.
-In Atlanta's climate, where humidity and occasional heavy rains are common, foundation issues are particularly important to assess.
+Professional inspectors begin by evaluating the home’s foundation and overall structural integrity.
+They look for signs of settling, cracks, water damage, and pest activity that could compromise the building’s stability.
+Structural performance can vary depending on construction type, building age, and environmental exposure, making a careful review essential for buyers in any market.

 • Roof condition, including shingles, flashing, and gutters